amtoine/amtoine.github.io/content/posts/you-shall-not-rebase.md

 > - `a`, `b`, `c` and `d` are now leftover commits, i.e. they are still here locally but no branch points to them.
 > - `a`, `b`, `c` and `d` and their `a'`, `b'`, `c'` and `d'` rebased counterparts ARE different commits!

-here, because the history has been rewritten, invalidates the previous reviews and discussions because a reviewer had reviewed `a` ... `d`, not `a'` ... `d'`, which can be very different as you rewrite the history during a `git rebase` :scream:
+here, because the history has been rewritten, it invalidates the previous reviews and discussions because a reviewer had reviewed `a` ... `d`, not `a'` ... `d'`, which can be very different as you rewrite the history during a `git rebase` :scream: